tldr-pages/tldr/pages/common/mamba.md

 # mamba

-> The fast, cross-platform package manager, intended as a drop-in replacement for conda.
+> Fast, cross-platform package manager, intended as a drop-in replacement for conda.
 > Some subcommands such as `mamba repoquery` have their own usage documentation.
 > More information: <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html>.